 Regional services, operated by Metra and the Northern Indiana Commuter Transportation District (NICTD), are exceeded in ridership only by the Long Island Railroad in North America.
-In 2010, Metra operated 702 weekday trains on a network of 488 route miles with 240 stations and a daily volume of 301,300 unlinked passenger trips throughout the Chicago metropolitan region.
+In 2010, Metra operated 702 weekday trains on a network of 488 route miles with 240 stations and a daily volume of 301,200 unlinked passenger trips throughout the Chicago metropolitan region.

 Demand has been rising steadily in recent years, with 2008 volume reaching a record for Metra's 25 year history of 87 million annual passengers.
-The 81.4 million passenger trips reported in 2010 is 1.1 percent lower compared to 2009, which is attributed to the recent economic downturn.
-Since 1983, Metra's first year of operation, ridership has increased 44 percent, averaging 1.6 percent growth annually.
+The 82.7million passenger trips reported in 2011 were 1.6 percent higher than 2010.
+Since 1983, Metra's first year of operation, ridership has increased 46 percent, averaging 1.6 percent growth annually.

 Paralleling the overall growth in ridership has been an increase in trains operated.
 In the seven years since CREATE was announced in 2003, daily Metra trains have increased from approximately 650 scheduled trains to more than 700.
 These trains operate over 11 radial lines into the City of Chicago, as shown in Figure 2.3.
 Metra operates nine lines - all except the Rock Island (RI) and Metra Electric (ME) - on tracks owned or managed by freight railroads and must coordinate operations with freight carriers.
 Metra's radial lines cross freight rail lines at grade in several locations, including the heavily traveled Indiana Harbor Belt Railroad (IHB) and the Belt Railway of Chicago (BRC), which is a frequent cause for delays to both passenger and freight trains.
 The demand for commuter rail service combined with increasing freight volumes and congestion make operating timely and reliable commuter and freight rail service over largely the same rail network increasingly challenging.
+Please see Metra letter of support.